Table of Contents

 Diapause can be defined as the physiological state of dormancy or developmental arrest where most life processes are shut down.
 It is initiated during unfavourable conditions and is most commonly observed in insects, especially in arthropods.

-The diapause stage is can occur at any stage during an insect’s life cycle – from its pupae stage to the active, adult stage.
+The diapause stage can occur at any stage during an insect’s life cycle – from its pupae stage to the active, adult stage.
 When this phenomenon occurs during the egg or the pupil stage, the development slows down to a halt.
-In the adult stage, feeding habits or reproductive behaviour is halted or slowed down.
+In the adult stage, feeding habits or reproductive behaviour are halted or slowed down.

 Organisms that Exhibit Diapause

 The longest ever diapause to be reported belongs to the Prodoxus Y-inversus, a moth which is found in the United States and South Western New Mexico.
 It can remain dormant for as long as 19 years.